Parliamentary committee to explore relationship between built environment and young people’s health and wellbeing

 The committee is chaired by Clive Betts, Labour MP for Sheffield South East, and comprises members from across the political spectrum.

-The inquiry intends to investigate how improved planning, construction, and urban design in England could positively influence the health and well-being of young people, benefiting not only them but also the wider population.
+The inquiry intends to investigate how improved planning, construction, and urban design in England could positively influence the health and well-being of young individuals, benefiting not only them but also the wider population.